Hits to the Head

 Hits to the Head is a greatest hits album by Scottish indie rock band Franz Ferdinand, released on 11 March 2022 through the Domino Recording Company.

+Overview

 The album was announced on 2 November 2021, coinciding with the release of the single "Billy Goodbye".

 Of the decision to release a greatest hits album, lead singer Alex Kapranos compared the selection process of tracks for it to "writing a set-list for a festival", while further adding: "I have friends who believe you're somehow not a "real" fan if you own a best of rather than a discography.
 I disagree.
 I think of my parents' record collection as a kid.
 I loved their compilation LPs.
 I am so grateful that they had Changes or Rolled Gold.
 Those LPs were my entrance point.
 My introduction."

+Content

+The album includes the band's singles with the exception of the album track "Outsiders".
+The versions available on the compilation are for the most part single versions and edits, except two exclusive edits, "Walk Away" and "The Fallen", and "Glimpse of Love" which is presented with the album version.

+On vinyl issues of the album, each side presents an "Era" of the band.
+The first side (Tracks 1-5) covers their debut album, second side (6-10) covers their sophomore album, etc.